-Based on both 113 Industries Cognitive Data-Driven Innovation findings and a company’s previous internal research findings, a complete User Profile is developed which includes user’s motivations and unarticulated needs.
-The User Profile and the Unarticulated Needs are the basis for the following Design Thinking exercises.
+Based on both 113 Industries Cognitive Data-Driven Innovation findings and a company’s previous internal research findings, a complete user profile is developed, including users’ motivations and unarticulated needs.
+The user profile and the unarticulated needs are the basis for the following Design Thinking exercises.

 Step 2: Ideation Session

 This multi-hour session is not your standard brainstorming session.
 Teams are set up to ideate in specific dimensions.
-These dimensions can include: products, ingredients, packaging, processes, marketing communications, etc. The goal is to pursue different dimensions of the problems to create holistic solutions.
+These dimensions can include: products, ingredients, packaging, processes, marketing, communications, etc. The goal is to pursue different dimensions of the problems in order to create holistic solutions.